cos-imo/Jasmin-Sparkle/src/reference/README.md

-NOTE: This folder comes from [the official sparkle repository on GitHub](https://github.com/cryptolu/sparkle).
+**NOTE**: This folder comes from [the official sparkle repository on GitHub](https://github.com/cryptolu/sparkle).
 I only kept the implementations of the functions I needed to test.
 Below is the original README of this folder:

 The folder contains the software implementation of the SPARKLE ciphersuite algorithms.